macvfx/p5ArchiveCheck/README.md

 5. Click on "Run Verification Check" to begin verification.
 6. Note: You can drop files to check then select a server, which allows you to check various servers.
 7. Watch the live progress updates.
-8. When complete, the csv of archived files and their metadata opens automatically, or the list of files not archived opens instead.
+8. When complete, the csv of archived files and their metadata, or the list of files not archived, are listed in the app so you can open and inspect as needed
 ## Output Files
 - A list of files NOT archived (if any).
 - A CSV listing all archived files with metadata.
 - A full log of the process.
 - A backup tar.gz of all temp intermediate data fetched from P5.
 ## Requirements
-- macOS
+- macOS 14.6 minimum
 - Archiware P5 server that will be checked is local
 - Files archived in Default Archive index.
 - 'nsdchat' available at /usr/local/aw/bin/nsdchat

--
+## Changelog And Known Issues
+- FIXED in 2.4 -- Adding a new server would not show up until you left that section.
+Thanks to David Fox!
+- CHANGED in 2.4 -- Text file of un-archived items or the csv of archived files no longer auto-open.
+Also thanks David.
+- CHANGED in 2.4 -- minimum macOS is now 14.6 (this was required by a swift change to fix the server add bug)
+- KNOWN ISSUES -- Only work with files in the Default Archive index.

 ![P5ArchiveManager-UI](https://github.com/user-attachments/assets/55d39389-f5ae-4026-8579-b1b1cfab8fab)

 # P5 Archive Checker (app)